itsgeorge/Percolation/README.md

+# percolation
-# This program simulates Percolation of liquids through a porous surface.
+This program simulates Percolation of liquids through a porous surface.